OfficeDev/office-scripts-docs/docs/develop/script-buttons.md

 :::image type="content" source="../images/run-from-button.png" alt-text="A button in the worksheet that runs a script when clicked.":::

+> [!NOTE]
+> Script buttons aren't available during the Office Scripts preview for personal and family Microsoft 365 subscriptions.

 ## Create script buttons

 When viewing a script, select **Add in workbook**.
 This creates a button in the workbook that runs the associated script.
 It also shares the script with the workbook, so everyone with write permissions to the workbook can use your helpful automation.

 :::image type="content" source="../images/add-button.png" alt-text="The 'Add in workbook' button on the 'Create Report' script details page with a button named 'Create Report' shown in the Excel grid.":::

+> [!IMPORTANT]
+> If OneDrive sharing is restricted by organizational policies, you can't create a script button.

 ## Remove script buttons